ZetaMap/Kandinsky-Numworks/src/kandinsky/README.md

 You can also change some default option of library, like the OS or model on which to start kandinsky, etc. <br> To do this, first import the environ of os module like this: ``import os``.

-* To enable debug mode, add:
+* Enable debug mode:
 ```python
 os.environ['KANDINSKY_ENABLE_DEBUG'] = ''
 ```

-* To change starting OS (methods according to the selected os will be created), add:
+* Change starting OS (methods according to the selected os will be created):
 ```python
 # '0': PC speed + Upsilon methods
 # '1': Numworks speed + Basic methods